zhihanC/simple-file-transfer-protocol/README.md

 If the SHA-256 hash of the login request that the server sent back in the login response matches the one stored by the client, the handshake is a success.
 The final key is derived using the HKDF key derivation function with SHA-256 as the internal hash function.
 The random 16-bytes sent by the client and the random 16-bytes sent by the server are concatonated together and used as initial key material, and the SHA-256 hash of the login request is used as salt.
 All subsequent MTP messages are protected with this final key.

 The Overview Section of the ReadMe is my attempt to highlight the most important parts of SiFTv1.0.
-For more information, please read the [specifications page](https://github.com/zhihanC/simple-file-transfer-protocol/blob/main/_specification/SiFT%20v1.0%20specification.md) provided by Professor Buttyán.
+For more information, please read the [project specifications page](https://github.com/zhihanC/simple-file-transfer-protocol/blob/main/_specification/SiFT%20v1.0%20specification.md) provided by Professor Buttyán.

-## Usage
+## Usage and Testing

 ### Running SiFTv1.0 Locally

-Run server/server.py and client/client.py in two separate terminals.
+- Run server/server.py and client/client.py in two separate terminals.
 Make sure to run the server before running the client so that the client can connect!

 ### Running SiFTv1.0 with other machines

 - If you are running the server, make sure that the client machine has access to your public key.
 The public key included in this repo is client/siftprotocols/server_pubkey.pem.
 If you would like to use your own keypair, make sure to add your own private key in server/siftprotocols.
 Be sure to modify load_keypair() within server/siftprotocols/siftmtp.py to use the new private key to decrypt the temporary AES key of the login request as well.
 Next, modify the Server class constructor within server/server.py.
 Change server_ip to whatever your IP address is instead of using localhost.

 - If you are running the client, make sure you have access to the server's public key.
 Be sure to modify send_login_request() within client/siftprotocols/siftmtp.py to encrypt the temporary AES key with the server's public key.
 Next, modify the config section of client/client.py.
 Instead of using localhost for server_ip, use the server's IP address instead.

+### Helpful Tip: Corresponding Usernames and Passwords in SiFTv1.0

+- alice -> aaa
+- bob -> bbb
+- charlie -> ccc

 ## Acknowledgements